Smithsonian/CCN-Data-Library/data/primary_studies/Krauss_2018/README.md

 12-12-11-1: Upper freshwater tidal

 2019-06-17 JH Review: Study citations table only has paper in it.
 Needs the data release.

 Under cores.
 I don't think high, low, mid in this study refer to elevations.
 I think they refer to relative positions on the river.
 Double check before removing inundation class.

 Under depth series.
 Compaction % needs to be converted to compaction fraction.

 Also, needs species data.

+2019-07-02 DK Edits from JH Manager review:

+- changed compaction % to compaction fraction

+- added species data (not all core locations had species information)

+- added impact data

+- looking at paper and map in figure 2, low, middle, and high corresponds to positions on the river and vegetation zones.
+Looking at guidance on inundation_class, definitions of low, medium and high are "Study-specific definition of an elevation relatively [low, mid, high] in the tidal frame, typically defined by vegetation type".
+This appears to match the current designations of inundation_class.
+Assuming that higher on a river is also higher in elevation (because water flows downhill), low, medium, high on a river would also be low, medium, and high elevations.
+No changes made, but if inappropriate use of inundation_class it can be removed.